Use the commands in this section to manage the cache for NSS volumes on Linux.

 Set the number of seconds between invalidation of the ID cache.

 Reset the various eDirectory ID caches.

-If you Linux-enable a user who has been logged into the system before being Linux-enabled, ensure to execute the resetidcache command from the NSS Console (nsscon) utility.
-This allows proper reporting of ownership because it resets the mapping of user identities in the ID cache and forces it to update with the Linux UID for the user.
+If you Linux-enable a user who has been logged into the system before being Linux-enabled, make sure execute the resetidcache command from the NSS Console (nsscon) utility afterwards.
+This allows the proper reporting of ownership because it resets the mapping of user identities in the ID cache and forces it to update with the Linux UID for the user.

 Shows the caching statistics for buffers.

 When enabled, this option allows NSS to unplug the device queue after queuing each read.
 This improves performance significantly on certain workloads, such as Linux copy (cp) command.

 In OES 2 SP1 Linux and later, the UnplugAlways default setting is on (enabled).

 For OES 2 Linux, the UnplugAlways default setting is off (disabled).
 The OES 2 Linux version of this option is available as patch Novell Storage Services (NSS) and Novell Cluster Services (NCS) 20080806 (oes2-novell-nss-5503) for 32-bit and 64-bit architectures.
 The patch is available on the Novell Downloads Web site.